-Rev. Timothy Carentz Sr joined the International Ministry Network in May 2017.
-He hails from Queens, New York, & enlisted into the U.S. Air Force in July 1994, at the age of 17.
-During his 23-year career, Tim served with distinct honor as a critical care specialist, a first responder to the Pentagon on 9/11, cared for ~25,000 critically wounded warriors, and retired as a Chief Master Sergeant in 2018.
-Tim received his calling to Germany as a child & into ministry while on a 7-year assignment in Germany in 2009.
+Reverend Dr. Timothy Carentz Sr joined The Warrior’s Journey (TWJ) in May 2017 as the Kaiserslautern Military Resiliency Center/Rhema Cafe director, which launched in June of 2020.
+He hails from Queens, New York, and enlisted into the U.S. Air Force in July 1994, at the age of 17.
+During his 23-year career, Tim served with distinct honor as a critical care specialist, a first responder to the Pentagon on 9/11, cared for approximately 25,000 critically wounded warriors, and retired as a Chief Master Sergeant in 2018.
+Tim received his calling to Germany as a child and into ministry while on a 7-year assignment in Germany in 2009.

-As a wounded warrior, Tim’s passion continues to focus on Peer-Led Support-Groups for those combatting Invisible Wounds.
-His plan is to return to Germany and open a Christ-Focused Military Resiliency Center for the ~75,000 American military families serving in & transitioning through Germany.
-Tim is excited about working with local churches and military chaplains to bring opportunities for military members and their families to find deeper levels of resiliency through faith in Christ.
+Tim’s passion continues to focus on active-duty Peer-Led Support-Groups for those combatting Invisible Wounds as a wounded warrior.
+His return to Germany and his ministry with TWJ has given the opportunity for a Christ-Focused Military Resiliency Center for the approximately 75,000 American military families serving in and transitioning through Germany.
+The Warrior’s Journey is excited about working with local churches and military chaplains, with Tim directing the charge, to bring opportunities for military members and their families to find deeper levels of resiliency through faith in Christ.

-Tim earned his Master of Divinity (MDiv) via Liberty University & is currently working toward a Doctorate in Ministry (DMin) via Assemblies of God Theological Seminary.
-The focus of his studies includes: intercultural communications, diversity, biblical studies, & resiliency.
-He has been serving as a credentialed AG minister since 2012.
+Tim earned his Master of Divinity (M.Div.) through Liberty University and completed a Doctor of Ministry (D.Min.) through Assemblies of God Theological Seminary.
+The focus of his studies includes intercultural communications, diversity, biblical studies, and resiliency.

 Please “Like” TheKMCR on Facebook HERE